sweeks/multiviewer/docs/multiviewer-specification.md

 This document specifies the behavior of the multiviewer and its remote control.
 It is aimed at developers rather than users of the remote control.
 We use python pseudo-code for clarity.
-We first describe all of the state of the multiviewer, and how that state determines the device settings (screen layout, volume).
+We first describe the bits of state in the multiviewer, and how that state determines the device settings (screen layout, volume).
 We then describe the remote-control buttons, and how they change the multiviewer state.
 This structure reflects the software architecture, which has the abstract multiviewer state (`mv.py`) and buttons